 Tamoxifen is usually prescribed as a tablet you take once a day by mouth.
-For breast cancer risk reduction, studies suggest it needs to be taken for 5 years.
+For breast cancer risk reduction, studies suggest it needs to be taken for five years.

-Using Tamoxifen to prevent breast cancer
+Using Tamoxifen to reduce the chance of developing breast cancer

-There have been a number of studies researching the use of Tamoxifen to prevent breast cancer in women at increased risk.
-The IBIS-1 trial, which was carried out here in the UK, involved women with a family history of breast cancer, taking Tamoxifen or a placebo (inactive pill) for 5 years.
-The actual number of breast cancers they developed during the 5 years, and after was then compared.
-At the 5 year point, the number of cancers had been reduced in women taking Tamoxifen, but the complication (side-effect) rate was increased.
-At the 10 year point, the reduction in risk of breast cancer was 38%, and the benefit of Tamoxifen outweighed the complications, which stopped after the tablet was stopped at 5 years.
+There have been a number of studies on the use of Tamoxifen to reduce the chance of developing breast cancer in women at increased lifetime risk.
+The IBIS-1 trial, which was carried out in the UK, involved women with a family history of breast cancer taking Tamoxifen or a placebo (inactive pill) for five years.
+The actual number of breast cancers they developed was then compared.
+At the five year point, the number of cancers had been reduced in women taking the Tamoxifen, but the complication (side-effect) rate was increased.
+At the 10 year point, the reduction in risk of breast cancer was 38%, and the benefit of Tamoxifen outweighed the complications.
+The side-effects went away after the tablet was stopped after five years.

-The studies showed that if 1000 premenopausal women at high risk of breast cancer take Tamoxifen for 5 years, 99 will develop breast cancer.
+The studies showed that if 1000 premenopausal women at high risk of breast cancer take Tamoxifen for five years, 99 will develop breast cancer.
 If the same 1000 women at high risk do not take Tamoxifen, 160 will develop breast cancer.
 A large number of women will not benefit from Tamoxifen.